nyirodominika-ctrl/R36S-Multiboot/README.md

 ## Installation
 - Image(s) are big and split into parts for github release.
     - [get all the numbered files from the DL page(7z.001, 7z.002, etc)](https://r36s-stuff.github.io/R36S-Multiboot) and extract it with 7zip or nanaZip.
-        - (linux users, ive found p7zip to be unreliable, try the official 7zip or official rar if you have issues.)
+        - (linux users, i've found p7zip to be unreliable, try the official 7zip or official rar if you have issues.)
         - flahsing from android? let me know if you get that to work, so i can make a guide for others.

 - once extracted, youll have another compressed file, `<image>.xz`